PRESCRIBING A HEALTHY LIFESTYLE

 Of all the books she has published, particularly noteworthy is the first (published in 1979), El Magnesio, clave para la salud (Magnesium, the Key to Health), a bestseller at the time, seven editions of which were produced in the same year.

 This vibrant entrepreneur moved to Barcelona in 1973 and shared a business at Calle Laforja 63.
 It was in 1980 that she registered her own brand, Ana Maria Lajusticia®.
-Today, her son Manuel Feliu, CEO of the company Distribuciones Feliu, S.L., promotes and distributes her products which, she, at 96, still enthusiastically formulates to improve everyone’s well-being.
+Today, the company Distribuciones Feliu, S.L. promotes and distributes her products which, she, at 97, still enthusiastically formulates to improve everyone’s well-being.

 She remains very socially active via social media, thanks to her partners.
-Her Facebook page currently has more than 70,000 followers, whilst her YouTube channel publishes weekly health-related content.
-This, in addition to her talks, workshops and interviews, is how, at the age of 96, Ana María Lajusticia keeps in contact with her loyal followers.
+Her Facebook page currently has more than 500,000 followers, whilst her YouTube channel publishes weekly health-related content.
+This, in addition to her talks, workshops and interviews, is how, at the age of 97, Ana Maria Lajusticia keeps in contact with her loyal followers.
 Although happy with the enormous impact her work in favour of food supplements has had, she remains firmly convinced that the “magnesium revolution” is yet to come.

 She consumes her own products every day, as they help preserve joint flexibility, intestinal and digestive motility and in facing the intellectual challenges that she still tackles with dedication and passion today.